Spring Garden Revival

 Seasonal Timing, Wildlife Protection & Weather Coordination for Maynard's Climate Zone 6a

-• Winter (Dec–March): Frozen ground minimizes soil compaction and wildlife disturbance
+• Winter (Dec–March): frozen ground minimizes soil compaction

-• Early Spring (March–April): Before nesting season, after ground thaws
+• Early Spring (March–April): before nesting season, after thaw

-• Late Fall (Oct–Nov): After breeding season, before ground freezes
+• Late Fall (Oct–Nov): after breeding, before freeze

 Post-Removal Site Restoration & Stormwater Management in Compliance with Maynard's MS4 Program

-• Protect storm drains from sediment/organic debris
+• Protect storm drains from sediment and debris

 • Amend compacted soils with organic matter